JimDesu/basis-lang/README.md

 * $\Sigma$ represents the current variable state
     * $\sigma/c$ is sigma bound within the scope of c

-General excution is described by the following rules:
+General execution is described by the following rules:

 $$
 \begin{align}